 To travel and explore the history of horology is not always on the itinerary of everybody.
-When you’re a tourists, watch museums often get sidetracked by other places such as art museums and galleries, nature trips, and a whole other bunch of activities.
+When you’re a tourist, watch museums often get sidetracked by other places such as art museums and galleries, nature trips, and a whole other bunch of activities.
 I mean, it’s not every day that you get to go paragliding either!
 But watch enthusiasts usually take some time to explore horology and its roots through the museums built and established by storied brands we all love.
 These places will give you a quick history lesson with the most iconic watch models and their very roots.
 Surely, every watch enthusiast will enjoy every bit of it!
 Eager to find out what awaits you on your next trip to a watch museum?
-Here are some things you can expect when you visit a museum dedicated to time.
+Here are some things you can expect when you visit a museum dedicated to watches.

 1. History of Time

 Every museum not only has artefacts but also stories of how each came to be.
 Just like in any other museum, watch museums have great stories about the time that can only be explored when you visit them.
 Trips to watch museums can give you a first-hand account and experience of time’s history in itself.
 Most people have watch brands — especially luxury watch brands — to thank for all the innovations we have on watches today.
 And to see and hear about them in the flesh will be like taking a front seat on a quick trip beyond time.